 What is expectancy?
 Expectancy is important to understand: it is the payout times the chance something will happen.

 We often think probabilistically.
-It is more powerful, however, when you multiply probabilities times payouts to get expected future results.
+However, it is more powerful when multiplying probabilities times payouts to get expected future results.

 Expectancy for payout of disability insurance is the probability of disability times the expected payout.

 We will talk about the probability of disability in a minute, but what is the payout for disability insurance?
 The younger you are, the higher the expected payout for disability.
 This is because disability insurance generally stops paying out at 65.

 Determining the probability you will be disabled is the next consideration.